BuffaloBorn/aws_cert/review_questions/ch4_Amazon_Virtual_Private_Cloud.md

 Which of the following statements is true?

-- **A. By default, these subnets will not be able to communicate with each other; you will need to create routes.**
+- A. By default, these subnets will not be able to communicate with each other; you will need to create routes.
 - B. All subnets are public by default.
-- C. All subnets will be able to communicate with each other by default.
+- **C. All subnets will be able to communicate with each other by default.**
 - D. Each subnet will have identical CIDR blocks.

-Answer: A
+Answer: C

 How many IGWs can you attach to an Amazon VPC at any one time?